jbauers/docker-nginx-certbot/README.md

 # Nginx with automated HTTPS and renewal

-More or less the same as https://github.com/staticfloat/docker-nginx-certbot, but a bit less: Uses Alpine, which has certbot packaged, and we also don't want compose or fancy red error codes.
+More or less the same as https://github.com/staticfloat/docker-nginx-certbot, but a bit less.
+Uses Alpine, which has certbot packaged, and we also don't want compose or fancy red error codes.

-## Usage
+## Quickstart

-To test everything:

-1. Add `example.com` to your `/etc/hosts` (localhost HTTPS redirect may be special)
+- Look at the scripts in `scripts`
+- Adjust configuration files in `conf.d`
+- Add production settings in `Dockerfile`
+- Run `./run.sh`

+### Quicker start

-2. `./run.sh`
+- `./run.sh`

-If renewal fails because of an email, add a real one to the `Dockerfile`.
-If you're not on a public box and certbot tries to renew, you can `touch certs/*.pem` and Nginx can start up (and won't renew).
-This is because of the FIXME above - if you've just cloned this repo, it won't be an issue, but after a week you'll run into it.

-On a public box, things should _just work_.

 ## Let's Encrypt

 Check the `scripts` folder to see how it works.
 It uses certbot and renews weekly.
-A default `conf/common.conf` points HTTP 80 to localhost on port 1337.
-This is where certbot will be listening, see `scripts/run_certbot.sh`.
+A default `conf.d/default.conf` points HTTP 80 to localhost on port 1337.
+This is where certbot will be listening, see `scripts/certbot.sh`.

-Note that servers only speak HTTPS, so don't even listen on port 80 for those.
-`conf/common.conf` will redirect everything to HTTPS (except localhost).
-Only certbot's ACME challenge speaks plain HTTP in order to get SSL certificates.

 The following directives are required in each Nginx `server` block:

 ```
-ssl_certificate /etc/letsencrypt/live/MY_DOMAIN/fullchain.pem;
+ssl_certificate /etc/letsencrypt/live/<MY_DOMAIN>/fullchain.pem;
-ssl_certificate_key /etc/letsencrypt/live/MY_DOMAIN/privkey.pem;
+ssl_certificate_key /etc/letsencrypt/live/<MY_DOMAIN>/privkey.pem;
 ```

-Apart from that, any server block like `conf/example.conf` can be added, and will automatically get updated certs each week.
+Apart from that, any server block like `conf.d/example.com.conf` can be added, and will automatically get updated certs.

 # Notes